 One Is Binding, And The Other Isn’t

 Because it’s an offer, a quote is not a binding contract between a buyer and seller—either party can walk away at this point.
-The aim, however, is for the customer to accept the quote and for sale to progress.
+The aim, however, is for the customer to accept the quote and for the sale to progress.

 On the other side, an invoice is binding.
 It outlines the details of a service that’s already been performed or a product that’s already changed hands.invoice approve